-Mr S. Samkange Director Strategic Partnerships Division email: stanlake.samkange@wfp.org Mr S. Qu Country Director email: sixi.qu@wfp.org five-year plan for economic and social development (covering 2021-2025), the 2030 Agenda for Sustainable Development, the United Nations sustainable development cooperation framework for China for 2021-2025 and sectoral plans of action.
+Mr S. Samkange Director Strategic Partnerships Division email: stanlake.samkange@wfp.org Mr S. Qu Country Director email: sixi.qu@wfp.org for China for 2021-2025 and sectoral plans of action.
 It is also strategically aligned with WFP's strategic plan for 2022-2025, which it was largely developed alongside.
 It entails continued, targeted assistance to China focused on improving nutrition outcomes.
 WFP's cooperation with China will contribute to the following strategic outcome:

-Strategic outcome 1: People, including Left-behind groups in rural areas of China, have improved nutrition status and livelihoods in line with national targets by 2025.
+Strategic outcome 1: People, including left-behind groups in rural areas of China, have improved nutrition status and livelihoods in line with national targets by 2025.

-Draft decision
+Draft decision\

-The Board approves the China country strategic plan (2022-2025) (WFP/EB.A/2022/8-A/1/Rev.1) at a total cost to WFP of USD 15 652 925.
+The Board approves the China country strategic plan (2022-2025) (WFP/EB.A/2022/X-X/X) at a total cost to WFP of USD 15 652 925.

-^{} This is a draft decision.
+\ This is a draft decision.
 For the final decision adopted by the Board, please refer to the decisions and recommendations document issued at the end of the session.